 those who hold her fast are called blessed.

-The context in Proverbs 3 is exhortation to the reader to value and seek wisdom.
-Wisdom provides blessing and understanding. (v.13) Wisdom is better than silver, more profitable than gold and more precious than jewels. (vv.14-15) Wisdom provides long life, riches, honor, pleasantness and peace. (vv.
+Proverbs 3 focuses on wisdom and urges the reader to seek wisdom.
+Wisdom provides blessing and understanding. (v.
+13) Wisdom is better than silver, more profitable than gold and more precious than jewels. (vv.
+14-15) Wisdom provides long life, riches, honor, pleasantness and peace. (vv.
 16-17)

 Then we read that “wisdom founded the earth….” (v.
 19) Where have we heard something like that before?

-Jesus is the source of the Tree of Life.
+Jesus is the source of the Tree of Life, Jesus waters the tree of life.
 By giving ourselves to Jesus, accepting Him, coming to know Him, allowing His words to take residence in us and inviting His Holy Spirit to become resident within us, we connect to the source of the Tree of Life.
 Everything that we have ever longed for, hoped for and sought is found in Jesus.

 The fruit of the righteous is a tree of life,